Adj928/350p/PROJECT_0.md

 Result page_write(FILE *file, PageID page_id, Frame frame);
 ```

 You may define additional functions, structures, types, etc... as needed.
-However note that you will only be submitting `buffer.c`, so keep changes to other files minimal.
+However note that you will only be submitting `page.c`, so keep changes to other files minimal.

 #### Testing

 The main function for this project implements a toy REPL that you may use for testing.
 A simple example may be found in `tests/0.test`.
-After you run this test, the file `database.350` should contain exactly 32 lines of 31 underscores, followed by a like number of hyphens and asterisks each.
+After you run this test, the file `database.350` should contain exactly 16 lines of 64 underscores, followed by a like number of hyphens and asterisks each.

 Available commands include